We’re preparing for pride. The Vancouver parade is Sunday August 5th.

 - At the 2006 Annual Meeting, a Gender and Sexual Diversity resolution was passed, updating an earlier resolution on “gay and lesbian rights”. http://cuc.ca/wp-content/uploads/2018/02/Gender-and-Sexual-Diversity-Resolution-2006.pdf

 - At the Hamilton national Unitarian conference in 2005, five youth from Calgary unfurled a 500’ rainbow banner.
 A spontaneous offering raised funds to send them to Ottawa to show their colours.
+Parts of the banner have been left with various individuals, the CUC and the Calgary congregation.

 - Martha Saunders has donated a flag and we’re looking for a great spot for it